tscau/docs/README.md

 * This project uses .NET Core 3.1.8 (we are not yet ready to go to 5 - but this set of repos will be cloned and upgraded at some point

 * The main services will be written as .NET Core Worker Services that will initially target Windows, but will be migrated to use Linux once we are happy with the solution.
-This will
+This will be achieved with the use of compiler flags.
 * All of the services will use Serilog for their logging
 * All of the services will write a local log to the job folders in a sub-directory called logs
 * All of the services will also publish their log entries to a SEQ endpoint